 People make a huge mistake about reading.
-They think reading is making the sounds.
+They think reading is making sounds.
 So as long as the child can make a sound when they see a symbol, they think they can read.
 In fact, reading is not about that.
-That is about 20% of reading, which is the phonemic awareness.
+That is about 20% of reading, which is phonemic awareness.

 All the research and the experts come down to the same thing.
 Some people say five; some say there are seven aspects to reading.
 One is phonemic awareness, now that’s not phonics.
 Phonic is being able to hear sounds.
 That is a neurological function of a child in his early years.
-So your auditory template, matrix in your brain is developing from about 3 months before birth, through to about 4 to 5 years old.
+So your auditory template, the matrix in your brain is developing from about 3 months before birth, through to about 4 to 5 years old.
 In that time, what are the sounds are heard and mastered, will be available for the rest of your life, for you to use.

 If you don’t hear those sounds, by the time you get to about 4 – 5 years is the key period.
 But it actually stretches to about 10 or 11, if you have not heard those heard sounds and mastered them by 11 or 12, there is a very big chance that you will never be able to hear them at all.
 That may sound strange.
-I’ve got ears, but it’s not about how those sounds rattles these little bones in your ear, it’s about whether you have a neuro-connection between that and the auditory cortex that can store that sound, and then recognize it when it hears it.
+I’ve got ears, but it’s not about how those sounds rattle these little bones in your ear, it’s about whether you have a neuro-connection between that and the auditory cortex that can store that sound, and then recognize when it hears it.
 If it was never heard during that critical period, you can’t ‘hear’ it after that.

-So I’m never ever going to speak mandarin without an accent, because I can’t hear all the tones.
+So I’m never ever going to speak mandarin without an accent because I can’t hear all the tones.
 You see in Chinese, the same word can have four different tones.
 I don’t understand it.
 The fact that I can’t hear the difference means that I am never going to be able to master the language at the level it needs for mastering.
-I can come pretty close but if you learn language after the age of 12, you can’t learn it without an accent.
+I can come pretty close but if you learn a language after the age of 12, you can’t learn it without an accent.
 Unless there is an incredible amount of effort put in.
 I mean, severe, you know you got to re-program your brain and that takes an immense amount of effort.
 It’s possible.
 There are people who have lost their accents over time.
 But only because they worked so hard at it.
 Actors do it.

 The second is phonic awareness.
-Being able to see shapes or symbols and tie it to a sound.
+Being able to see shapes or symbols and tie them to a sound.
 This is only 20% of reading, but people make this component the 100% of reading, which is not.
 There are other aspects like comprehension.
-You see every language has its own rhythms, and part of our jobs in training the child to read is to training them to recognize the rhythms of the language.
+You see every language has its own rhythms, and part of our jobs in training the child to read is to train them to recognize the rhythms of the language.
 The rhythms of written language are different to the rhythms of spoken language.